Orientation and Advising

 Course Load

 Most courses in the College and the School of Business undergraduate program have a value of 3 credit hours, but they may vary from one-half hour to five hours.
 The normal load for a full-time undergraduate student is 15 credit hours per semester.
-The maximum credit hours allowed in the College without permission is 17, and the maximum allowed in the School of Business is 18.
-A student who feels that he or she has valid and compelling reasons to register for more than the maximum hours in a semester must seek permission starting each semester after registration has opened for all students (see academic services calendar for exact date).
+The maximum credit hours allowed in the College and in the School of Business without permission is 17.
+A student who feels that there are valid and compelling reasons to register for more than the maximum hours in a semester must seek permission each semester after registration has opened for all students (see academic services calendar for exact date).
 Only if the advisor, the appropriate staff of the Office of Academic Advising, and the Committee on Academic Affairs agree that the proposed course load is in the best interest of the student will permission be granted.
-Non-business or non-accounting majors wishing to take courses in the School of Business must have met the specific courses’ prerequisites and have permission of the instructor.
-Enrollment in the course is subject to space availability.

 Twelve hours per semester constitute minimum full-time enrollment for undergraduates at the University, but only an average of at least 15 hours will lead to the requisite 120 hours for graduation in 8 semesters without additional summer or transfer hours.
 Recipients of Wake Forest scholarships and loans, as well as some types of federal aid, must be enrolled for at least 12 hours.
 Recipients of veterans’ benefits, grants from state government, and other governmental aid must meet the guidelines of the appropriate agencies.